cferdinandi/adventure/content/gm.md

 - **Introduction.** A brief summary of the situation and location the players find themselves in.
 - **Questions.** A list of questions that you can ask the players to help build out the world and fill in some blanks for the story you're about to tell.
 - **Fantastic Locations.** Amazing places that the players can explorer, with a few details and unique features.
-- **Creatures & Traps.** Create fun and exciting challenges by introducing creatures, traps, and unexpected situations.
+- **Dangers.** Create fun and exciting challenges by introducing creatures, traps, and unexpected situations.
 - **Secrets.** As players explore the world, they'll uncover secrets and hidden mysteries.
 - **Magic Items & Treasure.** Discover magic items and hidden treasure.
 These often reveal secrets about the world and give the players new powers and abilities.
 - **Fronts.** The big players and forces in a campaign, these are things that will affect the world and unfold in sequence unless the players intervene.